MicrosoftDocs/well-architected/well-architected/scalability/design-capacity.md

 ---
 title: Design applications for capacity
-description: Plan to meet capacity design requirements for performance efficiency.
-Understand options to reduce cost.
+description: Design applications to meet capacity requirements for performance efficiency by choosing the right resources, scaling out, and using metrics and autoscaling.
 author: martinekuan
 ms.author: martinek
 ms.date: 05/02/2023